ArkBriar/BtQt/README.md

 #### Linux

+**Notice**      Need gcc 4.8 or higher because of  some C++11 syntax

-**Attention**   It was only tested on openSUSE Tumbleweed.
+It was only tested on openSUSE Tumbleweed.
 Please post issues if you have problems on other distributions.

-**Notice**      Need gcc 4.8 or higher because of  some C++11 syntax

 ##### **Preparation**